 Over the course of 2015 Sketch App has continued to gain mindshare in the design community thanks to its easy-to-use features and straightforward interface.
 But even though it's a powerful tool straight out of the box, after a while you might find yourself wanting to tweak things to your liking a little.
 Thankfully a excellent range of plugins now exist that allow you to customize and extend the way Sketch works.
 In this article, I’ve selected the top ten productivity plugins for Sketch.

 If you’re not feeling all that confident with Sketch App yet, roll back a step and start with the basics.
-Our screencast, A Guide to Sketch’s Inspector Tool (below), outlines how to style layers, and is a terrific way to start learning about Sketch.
-It actually makes up one video of our 4.5/5 star (not bragging or anything) User Interface Design with Sketch 4 course.
+Our video, A Guide to Sketch’s Inspector Tool (below), outlines how to style layers, and is a terrific way to start learning about Sketch.
+It actually makes up one video of our 4.5/5 star (not bragging or anything) Design a User Interface with Sketch course.

 The Sketch Toolbox